Patuli-Pahlawan-Tuli/.github/profile/README.md

 </p>

 ## What is Patuli?
-Patuli is an Android-based application to learn and communicate sign language using Bisindo gestures with integrated machine-learning.
+Patuli (Pahlawan Tuli) is an Android-based application to learn and communicate sign language using Bisindo gestures with integrated machine-learning.

 ## Our Goals